 When golden, remove baking sheets from oven and place onto wire racks.
 Gently spread or drizzle icing onto hot/warm cakes.
 Shake sprinkles quickly and carefully onto the melting icing in alternating colors to form bands before icing hardens.
 After about 7 minutes, slide cakes directly onto wire racks to finish cooling.
 Slice to serve.

 Store cakes open to some air so that the icing remains solid.

-I was teasing about Italians being the smartest, you know?
-But, I gotta tell you, my Italian grandmother, Antoinetta Nolletti, was really smart, and I’m pretty sure she wasn’t the only Italian grandmother who did this smart thing — she prepared the same festive foods and desserts for most of the feast days and celebrations.
+You know, I was teasing about Italians being the smartest.
+But, I gotta tell you, my Italian grandmother, Antoinetta Nolletti, was really smart.
+I’m pretty sure she wasn’t the only Italian grandmother who did this smart thing — she prepared the same festive foods and desserts for most of the feast days and celebrations.
 Stick with what works and what people enjoy.
 Plus, any excuse to make the good stuff, right?

 Grandma baked ciambelle for Epiphany.
 She may or may not have changed the color of the sprinkles.
 I remember her being partial to rainbow sprinkles, probably because they were all the colors, thereby suiting all occasions.
 We can totally use Epiphany/Mardi Gras colors with these cookies as I did here for the youth at our community’s Police Athletic League’s Teen Night on Epiphany:

 Cookies are easier to share than cake and baking POWDER is an easier rising agent to work with than yeast.
 Here’s Nettie’s Ciambelle recipe.
 Enjoy!